apache/apex-core/dimension_computation_store.md

   <value>com.datatorrent.common.partitioner.StatelessPartitioner:8</value>
 </property>
 ```
-Attribute added is PARTITIONER.
-This attributes creates a StatelessPartitioner for DimensionsComputation operator.
+This adds the PARTITIONER attribute.
+This attribute creates a StatelessPartitioner for the DimensionsComputation operator.
 The parameter of ***8*** is going to partition the operator 8 times.
 The StatelessPartitioner ensures that the operators are clones of each other.
 The tuples passed to individual clones of operators are decided based on the hashCode of the tuple.

 Along with partitioned DimensionsComputation, there also comes a unifier which combines all the intermediate results from individual DimensionsComputation operators into a single stream.
 This stream is then passed to Dimensions Store.